danielptv/bookmark-bar-switcher/README.md

 The extension exchanges the bookmarks inside the current bookmark bar with the ones within a chosen folder in
 ***"Bookmark Bars"***.
 The current bookmark bar will be backed up to a folder in "Bookmark Bars".
+The current
-I suggest renaming your current bookmark bar as it will be called ***"default"*** when you first install the extension.
+bookmark bar will be called ***"My first bookmark bar 🚀"*** when you first install the extension.

 ## What the future holds